Zzdragon66/stock-streaming-project/README.md

 ## Future Directions

-1. Deploy the local kubernets to AWS EKS and Use GPU accelerator on cloud
+1. Use Terraform to initialize cloud infrastructure automatically
+2. Use kubeflow to train deep learning model automatically
-2. Train a better deep learning model to make prediction more accurate and faster
+3. Train a better deep learning model to make prediction more accurate and faster

 ## Installment